 New Technology has made drip irrigation for lawns the wave of the future.
 Because water delivery is below the soil surface, no water is lost from evaporation, runoff, or overshooting lawn boundaries, making the primary benefit water savings.

-But lack of overshooting also helps eliminate rotting and water stains on fences and walls, and prevents slippery walkways.
+Also, a lack of overshooting also helps eliminate rotting and water stains on fences and walls, and prevents slippery walkways.
 It is also a benefit because of the lack of surface wetting.

-Because the lawn’s surface is never soaked, it can always be used for activities, and the incidence of disease – and need for toxic fungicides – is also greatly reduced when grass stays dry.
+Because the lawn’s surface is never soaked, it can always be used for activities, and the incidence of disease – and the need for toxic fungicides – is also greatly reduced when grass stays dry.

 5) Reconsider ‘Annual’ displays